Mathilakam

-Excavations were conducted by Archaeological Survey of India at Mathilakam in 1967.
-In the excavations conducted in 1970, an 8th-9th century AD foundation, structurally different from the standard Hindu temple foundations in shape, was revealed.
+Excavations were carried out by Archaeological Survey of India (ASI) at Mathilakam in 1967.
+Further excavations by the ASI in 1970 revealed an 8th–9th century AD foundation in the traditional temple compound at Mathilakam, structurally distinct from typical Kerala Hindu temple foundations in its design.
+Two coins of the Chola emperor Rajaraja were also discovered there.

-Kerala State Archaeological Department conducted a field survey at Mathilakam in 2014.
-In 2020, the Archaeological Survey of India granted licence to a non-profit trust to undertake excavations in Mathilakam.
-The first phase of the excavations was started with the opening of six trial trenches.
-The trust completed the trial excavations at Mathilakam in 2020.
+In 2014, the Kerala State Archaeological Department conducted a field survey at Mathilakam.
+In 2020, the Archaeological Survey of India granted a licence to a non-profit trust to undertake further excavations at the site.
+The first phase of these excavations began with the opening of six trial trenches, and the trial phase was completed later that year.